Rawkush/Anime_Scraper/README.md

 # Anime Scraper:-

-Anime is a library that provides unofficial api to scrape the gogoanime, nine anime website.
-This library scrapes the gogoanime  and nine anime Website and returns the data as JSON Object.
+Anime Scraper is a library that provides unofficial api to scrape the diiferent anime streaming platform like gogoanime, nine anime website returns the data as JSON Object.
+This repository is broken into two pieces one contains <b>java scraper</b> and other contains <b> python scraper</b>.
+</br>This project is created fo the purpose of using it into RawAnime.</br>
+If you are using our project feel free to give us credit :)

-#### java library is can be used by downloading and importing it into your application, however you can use our api made from python also
+#### java library is can be used by downloading and importing it into your application, however our api made from python is the only one maintained and supports multiple servers

-# Features Provided by Python api
- - List of REcently updated Animes
- - Searching the animes

-# Features Provided by java Lib

- - List of Recently updated Animes
- - List of Popular Ongoing Animes
- - Searching the Animes

  # How to Use java lib
  - Import this library to your project

 #### To  Get list of recently updated animes

 ```
+// initalize the variable
 Scraper animes= new Scraper();
 animes.getRecentlyUpdated(); // returns JSON Object
   ```

 #### Popular Animes
   ```
 animes.getPopularOngoing(); // returns JSON Object
 ```